-Names of Families in Peach County Wills and Estates
+Peach County Wills and Estates

 Peach County was formed in 1924 from Houston and Macon Counties.
 Some early settlers were: Dominick Burns, Green Avera, J. A. Bassett, and Henry Copeland.
-The Archives has not filmed any records from Peach County.
+The Archives have not filmed any records from Peach County.

 Did you Know that County Will Books Contain Interesting Information about your Families?

-detailed estate records usually follow the last and testament?
-These details provide such information as inventories, sales of the properties and receipts of heirs.
-This is where you learn about farm activities which helped to build American communities.
-All of the domestic animals, plows, pitch forks, barns, etc. should be of great interest to the researcher.
+detailed estate records usually follow the last, and testament?
+These details provide information such as inventories, property sales, and heirs' receipts This is where you learn about farm activities that helped to build American communities.
+All of the domestic animals, plows, pitchforks, barns, etc. should be of great interest to the researcher.
 Why?
 Because it describes the chores of the ancestor and his hard work to achieve a living during the worst of times.
-Also, the battles which he fought for
+Also, the battles he fought for

 freedom.
 Then, a visit to the old homestead makes good sense and creates a feeling of pride and appreciation.

 Videos that will help you find your ancestors.
 Topics include Genealogy Tips, Emigrants to America, Historical Events & People, etc. Free

 Featuring stories of the past that you will treasure!